By Edmond Ortiz

 The Mother’s Day weekend edition of Light Bites highlights five restaurants that are now open in the San Antonio area or are coming soon.

-Also, two bars are making moves near downtown and on the Northeast Side, a near shuttered near-West Side seafood eatery is returning, and a South Side restaurant announces new offerings.
+Also, three bars are making moves in the downtown area and on the Northeast Side, a near shuttered near-West Side seafood eatery is returning, and a South Side restaurant announces new offerings.

 NOW OPEN